Hydrogen

 A "cheat sheet" for what hydrogen is and why everybody's talking about it now. - The Truth About Hydrogen.
 DW Planet A. February 25, 2022.
 (12 min)

-Explores the drivers and barriers to hydrogen contributing to a decarbonized future. - How Does a Fuel Cell Work?.
+Explores the role hydrogen could play in the global push for net zero emissions. - How Does a Fuel Cell Work?.
 Naked Science Scrapbook.
 October 7, 2011.
 (4 min)

 Simple demonstration on how fuel cells work.